openstack/nova/doc/source/admin/architecture.rst

 Block storage
 -------------

-OpenStack provides two classes of block storage: ephemeral storage and persistent volume.
+OpenStack provides two classes of block storage: storage that is provisioned by Nova itself, and storage that is managed by the block storage service, Cinder.

-.. rubric:: Ephemeral storage
+.. rubric:: Nova-provisioned block storage

-Ephemeral storage includes a root ephemeral volume and an additional ephemeral volume.
-These are provided by nova itself.
+Nova provides the ability to create a root disk and an optional "ephemeral" volume.
+The root disk will always be present unless the instance is a :term:`Boot From Volume` instance.

 The root disk is associated with an instance, and exists only for the life of this very instance.
 Generally, it is used to store an instance's root file